belaran/chezlesbarbus/Fosdem.2018.BigTalk.md

 `DPL` Yes and it can even fit in your sprints, and to be readable, understood by all.

-`RPE` OK, I'm on board now.
-Let's say how to use this Threat modeling.
+`RPE` OK, I'm on board now!
+Let's say how to use this Threat modeling of yours.

-`DPL` Let's say there are two parts: STRIDE and DREAD.
+`DPL` Basically it has two parts - identify by acronyms: STRIDE and DREAD.

 Identify the threats: STRIDE
 -------